AE-Js/PPI_assignment3/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 **LOV3D** is a Matlab package for obtaining the tidal response of viscoelastic self-gravitating bodies with lateral variations of interior properties.
 For a given interior structure and tidal load, the software solves the mass conservation, momentum conservation and Poisson equations and computes the tidal Love numbers.
-This is done in the spectral domain as detailed in Rovira-Navarro et al. 2023.
+This is done in the spectral domain as detailed in Rovira-Navarro et al. 2023. a

 ![plot](./Plots_Out/Figure7b.png)